• Skip to main content

 We move on to working controlled pairs from different distances to work our fundamentals.
 We shot a few strings on our own, then a number of strings on Rick's command.

-After, we worked on reloads, specifically emergency/combat reloads and the tactical reload, and the draw.
+After, we worked on reloads, specifically emergency/combat reloads and tactical reloads, and the draw.
 We spent some time here working on everything dry to ensure all students had efficient movements.
 We then ended these blocks of instruction with live fire drills to work both reloads and our draws.

 Having covered the fundamentals and the draw, we then moved on to 5 shot drills from different distances to continue working on our fundamentals and recoil management.
 Shooting from different distances allowed students to understand how much they needed to adjust their rate of fire to maintain accuracy.